mgomez05/turnitin-bigger-coding-exercise/README.md

 - The text color of all the text on the page is the same as the primary text on Turnitin's web page: `#003C46`
 - The two main background colors are also the same as the primary background colors on Turnitin's web page: `#FFFFFF` and `#F5F5F5`

+## Instructions for Running this Application

+The instructions in the sections that follow were provided by Facebook when this project was created using **Create React App**.
+I have removed all instructions aside from the `npm start` command, as that is the only command necessary for running the application.
+(The other instructions were provided for all apps created using [Create React App](https://github.com/facebook/create-react-app) and were not relevant.
+In other words, all you need to do is download the app and run the following command:

+`npm start`

+For more information, see the instructions below:

+## Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

 # Works Cited / Links Used
     - Turnitin's website: https://turnitin.com/
         - Used for extracting different colors used in the app